 IV.
 Further links

-The following links contain additional regulatory practices used by other countries or suggested by non-government organisations:
+The following links contain additional regulatory practices used by other countries or suggested by non-government organizations:

 STOP Ivory: http://stopivory.org/resources/

 This article was written by Valerie Thomas, on behalf of the Regulatory Institute, Brussels and Lisbon.
 Elvira Fernando provided research assistance on the Portuguese and Spanish speaking jurisdictions.

 [i] The illegal wildlife and forest trade is a general term used by the United Nations Office on Drugs and Crime to describe the crime of trading in specimens of species listed in the United Nations Convention on International Trade in Endangered Species of Wild Fauna and Flora.

 [ii] Statistic quoted from the EU Background Information on Ivory Trade in the EU found at http://ec.europa.eu/environment/cites/pdf/background-ivory-trade-in-EU_en.pdf.

 [iv] Statistic quoted from paragraph 29 of the written submission by the International Fund for Animal Welfare to the UK parliament in 2012 found at http://ec.europa.eu/environment/cites/pdf/background-ivory-trade-in-EU_en.pdf https://publications.parliament.uk/pa/cm201012/cmselect/cmenvaud/writev/1740/wild22.htm.